 This place (590 Upper Thomson Road, #01-36 Sembawang Hill Food Centre, S574419) is a little hideaway for fish soup introduced to me by a friend which we could go to, off the lunch hour since that time of the day does away with the horrendous queue under the usual relentless and sweltering humidity of the afternoon.

 We normally grab the fish soup with instant noodle option and I like mine with an additional topping of fish eggs.
 I couldn't really say what is truly compelling for me in this particular stall.
-Perhaps, it was the clear tasting soup lightly flavored with pepper, garlic and fried shallots that could be spiced up with accompanying chilli padi.
+Perhaps, it was the clear tasting soup lightly flavoured with pepper, garlic and fried shallots that could be spiced up with accompanying chilli padi.
 Perhaps, it was the rustic looking and fresh tasting fish slices and curly instant noodle.
 Not that those noodles were undercooked as I normally would enjoy them.
 But I've always found this stall to be a nice sanctuary for a late lunch.

 Friday, June 11, 2010